ebdurrehm/todo/README.md

 This project was created by Abdurrahim Ahmadov for practice.

 ## Available Scripts

-In the project directory, you can runf:
+You can clone this project on your local machine and In the project directory, you can runf:

 ### `npm start`